lindaszabo/KNIFE/README.md

   appended: the last character of the read id is different in the 2 read files for mates
   ```

-- alignment_parent_directory: full path to directory where the dataset analysis output and log files will be stored.
+- alignment_parent_directory: absolute path to directory where the dataset analysis output and log files will be stored.
 This directory must already exist, and a directory named dataset_name (see below) will be created under this directory for all output files.

 - dataset_name: string identifier for this dataset.
 A folder of this name will be created under alignment_parent_directory (see above) and all output for this run will be stored in this directory.